 TikTok Influencer Griffin Johnson Tips Texas Roadhouse Server $1,000

-Griffin Johnson, a widely followed TikTok content creator, television host, entrepreneur and investor, is known for having lived at the Sway House — a 7,800-square-foot Bel Air, California mansion — with other influencers.

-He recently returned to his hometown in Indiana, where he left one server a holiday surprise.
+Griffin Johnson, a widely followed TikTok content creator, television host, entrepreneur and investor recently returned to his hometown in Indiana, where he left one server a holiday surprise.

 What Happened: After a big 2020 come-up, the 21-year-old returned to his hometown and was eating out at Texas Roadhouse Inc (NASDAQ: TXRH) in Terre Haute on Dec.
 18.

-In a show of gratitude and acknowledgement of the pandemic's impact on workers, Johnson left his server Ann a $1,000 tip.
+In a show of gratitude and acknowledgement of the pandemic's impact on essential workers, Johnson left his server, Ann, a $1,000 tip.

 The news got out after his manager Michael Gruen posted on Twitter: